kishan2k2/Bureau_Assignment/README.md

 ## Next optimisations and plans to do.

+Output should be categorial values and not binary values change that.

 I had removed and replaced all the categorical values with pca componenets.

 Now I will add some of categrorical columns back, which has binary or tertiary values.